snowplow-archive/snowplow.github.com/_posts/2014-07-03-snowplow-javascript-tracker-2.0.0-released.md

     http(s)://d1fc8wv8zag5ca.cloudfront.net/2.0.0/sp.js

+Please note that you will need to update your Snowplow JavaScript tags significantly from the 1.x.x versions to support [the new v2.0.0 API] [api-docs].

 <h2><a name="help">10.
 Documentation and getting help</a></h2>

 You can find the [full API documentation] [api-docs] for the Snowplow JavaScript Tracker version 2.0.0 on the Snowplow wiki.